 Officially named Kotelnica Bialczanska, though regularly referred to by the name of the small village (soon to be a town thanks to the skiing!) where it makes its home, Bialka Tatrzanska is the largest single interconnected ski resort in Poland.

-Upgrades and expansions in the last couple of years have ensured it’s kept that coveted title, with a grand total of 21 groomed runs and 18 separate chairlifts combining to make Bialka Tatrzanska one of the most popular resorts of all for skiing in Krakow.
+Upgrades and expansions in the last couple of years have ensured it’s kept that coveted title, with a grand total of 21 groomed runs and 18 separate chairlifts combining to make Bialka Tatrzanska one of the most popular winter spots in the country.

 The skiing spreads over four or five low hills that sit just a whisker away from the rock-ribbed High Tatras.
 That means beautiful views across Poland’s southern ranges when the air is clear.

 The runs go from greens to reds, though the reds here are short, snappy pistes that will seem more like a tricky blue to seasoned riders who’ve been to the Alps.